akalidindi25/TradingBot/README.md

 ## Logging

-The project includes logging for successful API calls and errors, which are printed to the console for easy debugging and monitoring.
+The project includes detailed logging for successful API calls and errors.
+Logs are written to `logs/app.log` for easy debugging and monitoring.
+Ensure the `logs` directory exists to capture log files.

 ## Documentation

 Each function in the scripts is documented with docstrings.
 You can view these by inspecting the code or using tools like `pydoc`.

+## Error Handling

+The application includes error handling to manage exceptions during data fetching.
+Errors are logged, and a user-friendly error message is returned by the API.